Meet Jane

 Chapter 1 – Zambia

-I was born and raised in the Copperbelt Province in Zambia, where I lived for 18 years of my life.
+I was born and raised in Zambia, where I lived for 18 years of my life.
 Oh, in case anyone is wondering, where the heck is Zambia?
-It’s a country (with about 20 million people) that may not be on many traveller’s radars in Southern Africa.
+It’s a country (with about 20 million people) that may not be on many travellers’ radar in Southern Africa.

 Apart from the wonderful wildlife national parks, one of the main highlights that put my birth country on the world map is our magnificent Mosi-oa-Tunya (meaning “the smoke that thunders, and where the local beer “Mosi” also gets its name), globally known as the Victoria Falls, which we share with our neighbouring Zimbabwe.